tommiahonen/ais-simulator/README.md

 CSV datafiles can be downloaded from [ftp://ftp.ais.dk/ais_data/](ftp://ftp.ais.dk/ais_data/) using e.g. the [FileZilla client](https://filezilla-project.org/).

+# Uploaded files are deleted when OS is rebooted?

+Uploaded files are currently stored in `/tmp/uvms`.
+In Linux this folder and all files contained within it are automatically deleted once the OS is rebooted.

+On Windows this doesn't happen and any uploaded files will remain even after the OS is restarted.

 # Unresolved issues #1

 This application currently works only in Linux (and Mac?).